apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 ## Parse Engine

-Parse engine is composed of sqlParser and sqlVisitor.
-SqlParser is responsible for extracting SQL into a syntax tree.
-SqlVisitor is responsible for converting the syntax tree into sqlStatement.
-Parse engine supports MySQL, PostgreSQL, SQLServer, Oracle and most SQL statements that conform to the SQL92 specification.
+Parse engine is composed of `SQLParser` and `SQLVisitor`. `SQLParser` is responsible for extracting SQL into a syntax tree. `SQLVisitor` is responsible for converting the syntax tree into `SQLStatement`.
+Parse engine supports MySQL, PostgreSQL, SQLServer, Oracle and SQL statements that conform to the SQL92 specification.

 ### Unsupported SQL
 #### MySQL